-These doorway stretches are classic because they’re quick, effective and can be done almost anywhere.
-It is easy to stop at most doorways on your way back from the kitchen, office or bathroom.
-Even with minimal effort, a few stretches a day can offer notable relief and postural change.
+These doorway stretches for chest muscles are classic because they’re quick, effective, and can be done almost anywhere.
+It is easy to stop at most doorways on your way back from the kitchen, office, or bathroom.
+They stretch the extrinsic chest muscles.
+Daily stretches can offer notable relief and postural change even with minimal effort.

 These stretches target more than pec major.
-They catch all the extrinsic chest muscles, including pec minor, serratus anterior and subclavius.
-If your posture has high shoulders, the clavicular pec and the middle bellies of the serratus anterior should be targeted.
-If your shoulders are low and rounded, pec minor, costal pec, and abdominal pec should be targeted.
+They catch all the extrinsic chest muscles, including pec minor, serratus anterior, and subclavius.
+These days, the typical posture has high shoulders.
+In that case, the clavicular pec and the middle bellies of the serratus anterior should be targeted.
+On the other hand, if your shoulders are low and rounded, pec minor, costal pec and abdominal pec should be targeted.
 Focus on the arm position that benefits you the most.

-This post shows you how to use ice to stretch with less pain, in less time with more effective results.
+This post shows you how to use ice to stretch with less pain, in less time, and with more effective results.

-Ice the center of the pecs in a triangular area, Start from the attachment on the arm.
+Ice the center of the pecs in the bluish triangular area.
+Start from the attachment on the arm.
 Then, stroke across the muscle in strips.
 Each stroke should end along the sternum, creating a fan-like pattern.

-With your elbows at the same level as your shoulders, step into the doorway, stretching the center of the chest.
+Stand with your elbows at the same level as your shoulders.
+Then, gently step into the doorway, stretching the center of the chest.
 Hold this for about two seconds.
 Then return to the starting position.
 Three or four reps is plenty if you do this a few times daily.

 Next, ice the area from the attachment to the clavicle.
 This will open up the clavicular pec and ice the area over pec minor for the next stretch.

-First, place your elbows on the door frame, below your shoulders, step into the doorway, stretching clavicular pec and the upper bellies of serratus anterior.
+First, place your elbows on the door frame, below your shoulders.
+Then, gently, step into the doorway.
+This stretches the clavicular pec and the upper bellies of the serratus anterior.

 Lift your arm and ice along the border of your pec major all the way down to the top of your abdominals.
-You can ice the serratus anterior from the border of the scapula along the ribs and down to the chevrons where it attaches to the abdominals.
+Additionally, you can ice the serratus anterior.
+Start icing near your armpit.
+Then, continue along the ribs and down to the chevrons, where it attaches to the abdominals.

-With your arms above your shoulders on the door frame.
-Then, step into the doorway, stretching the costal pec, abdominal pec, lower bellies of serratus anterior and pec minor.
-When the arm gets above ~45 degrees, the pec minor can really restrict this stretch.
+First, place your arms above your shoulders on the door frame.
+Then, step into the doorway.
+This stretches the costal pec, abdominal pec, lower bellies of the serratus anterior and pec minor.
+Primarily, the pec minor can restrict this stretch when the arm is raised above ~45 degrees.